 For example, Mass General Brigham could see and compare morbidity and mortality rates among clinicians doing similar procedures, but couldn’t see how much better patients could walk after knee replacement or the rate of incontinence after a prostatectomy.
 This was an important decision-making factor when patients chose whether to have a procedure and which physician to work with.

 To measure what matters most to patients, Mass General Brigham needed to engage patients with questions about their symptoms, functional status, and mental health.
 However, paper and pencil questionnaires (the most common method) were not effective, as they made it difficult to gather and trend patient responses over time.
 To collect meaningful patient quality-of-life data, Mass General Brigham needed to record data electronically, allowing the healthcare system to quantify, aggregate, and compare the data.

 The healthcare system needed a strategy that would support both meaningful patient data and easy data collection.
 This would make the data actionable and enable comparison across providers and institutions.

-Partners uses recognized, validated, clinical questionnaires that are automatically assigned to the patient in the EHR.
+Mass General Brigham uses recognized, validated, clinical questionnaires that are automatically assigned to the patient in the EHR.
 The assignment of questionnaires is based on the patient’s appointment type, specific diagnoses, procedures, and time since the PROMs questionnaire was last completed.
 PROMs questions measured symptoms, functional status, mental health, and quality of life.

 Patient responses create interopretable and actionable scores, which are immediately integrated into the patient’s medical record.
 When patients have already completed questionnaires, the past and current scores appear in a graphically trended table.
 In addition to providing valuable information for shared decision-making, PROMS surveys complete time-consuming fact finding before the appointment, allowing the patient and clinician to focus on the impact of treatment on the patient.